 \subsection{Experimental Setting}

-Excluding the embedding parameters, model sizes were set to $400$M, $1.5$B, and $3.2$B parameters, respectively.
-Each model was trained on $30$ billion tokens.
-For a fair comparison, we pre-trained each model with \emph{five different training seeds}.
-We conducted a systematic exploration of learning rates, ranging from \(1 \times 10^{-4}\) to \(5 \times 10^{-3}\).
-The global batch size is set to $256$.
-We use Adam optimizer with cosine learning rate scheduler.
-The sequence length was set to $8192$, and the weight decay coefficient was fixed at $0.033$.
-We employed Megatron-LM\footnote{\url{https://github.com/NVIDIA/Megatron-LM}} to pre-train the Transformers under each layer normalization strategy.
-We used the DCLM-baseline dataset \citep{dclm} for our experiments, along with the ``cl$100$k\_base'' version of the TikToken tokenizer\footnote{\url{https://github.com/openai/tiktoken}}.
-Unless otherwise noted, most training and model settings followed those of the DCLM experiments.
-For layer normalization, we primarily employed RMSNorm.
-Further details are provided in Appendix~\ref{appendix:exp_settings}.
+Excluding the embedding parameters, the model size is set to the parameters $400$M, $1.5$B and $3.2$B, respectively.
+Each model is trained on $30$ billion tokens.
+To ensure reliable validation, we pre-train each model with \emph{five different training seeds} in all experiments.
+We perform a exploration of the learning rates, ranging from \(1 \times 10^{-4}\) to \(5 \times 10^{-3}\) to identify the U-shaped pattern for each LN strategy.
+The sequence length is set to $8192$, and the weight decay coefficient is fixed at $0.033$.
+We employ Megatron-LM\footnote{\url{https://github.com/NVIDIA/Megatron-LM}} to pre-train the Transformers under each LN strategy.
+We use the DCLM-baseline dataset \citep{dclm}, along with the ``cl$100$k\_base'' version of the TikToken tokenizer\footnote{\url{https://github.com/openai/tiktoken}}.
+Unless otherwise noted, most training and model configurations follow those of the DCLM experiments\citep{dclm}.
+For normalization layer, we primarily employ RMSNorm.
+Further details are in Appendix~\ref{appendix:exp_settings}.